Are you confused and unfulfilled in your relationship? It's not too late to be happy together! Get personal advice and guidance at CoupleWise.com.

-The silent treatment is one of the most common ways to “fight” in a relationship.
-Here’s how to deal with the silent treatment in marriage or any relationship – as well as help undoing some of the damage it causes.
+Giving the silent treatment is one of the most common ways to avoid conflict in a relationship.
+Dealing with the silent treatment in marriage or any relationship is difficult because of its very nature!
+When your husband or boyfriend doesn’t want to talk to you, how do you solve the problem?

-“I love my husband, but he withdraws whenever we disagree about something big or little,” says Marianne on Does He Love You?
-7 Signs Your Marriage is Over.
+“I love my husband, but he withdraws whenever we disagree about something big or little,” says a She Blossoms reader on Why He’s Not Talking to You – and How to Open Him Up.
 “I know this is a ‘Men are from Mars, women are from Venus’ thing.
 Men have their caves and they hide whenever there’s a problem in a relationship.
 But what can I do?
 There must be some way for me to learn how to deal with the silent treatment in my marriage.
 I really feel like it’s getting worse instead of better.
 We’ve been married 6 years.
 Any advice for me?”

-And, believe it or not, the silent treatment is associated with anxiety and aggression as well as physiological effects such as urinary, bowel or erectile dysfunction.
+The silent treatment causes surprising physical and emotional health problems.
+Couples who often deal with the silent treatment are more likely to cope with anxiety and aggression, as well as physiological effects such as urinary, bowel or erectile dysfunction.

 What is the silent treatment?

 The silent treatment occurs when someone – your partner, best friend, family member – ignores you and refuses to speak to you.
 While the silent treatment is a learned pattern of communication that isn’t easily discussed or resolved, it can be “unlearned.”
 It’s a hard pattern to break, but my tips for dealing with the silent treatment will help you get started.
 They’ll also help you see your partner’s behavior in a different light.

 “Couples get locked in this pattern, largely because they each see the other as the cause,” says Schrodt in What the “Silent Treatment” Says About Your Relationship.
 “Both partners see the other as the problem.”